scireum/sirius-biz/src/main/java/sirius/biz/analytics/metrics/README.md

 ## Computation

-To compute (aggregate) metrics for entities, [DailyMetricComputer](DailyMetricComputer.java) or [MonthlyMetricComputer](MonthlyMetricComputer.java) an be subclassed.
+To compute (aggregate) metrics for entities, [DailyMetricComputer](DailyMetricComputer.java) or [MonthlyMetricComputer](MonthlyMetricComputer.java) can be subclassed.
 Note that monthly metric computers are scheduled in a *best effort* manner on a daily basis for the current month so that these aggregations are also available if possible.

 Additionally global metrics can be computed by subclassing [DailyGlobalMetricComputer](DailyGlobalMetricComputer.java)